YC815/Tschool-ChickenGame-Backend/API_INTEGRATION_GUIDE.md

 # Chicken Game Backend - API Integration Guide

 **Purpose:** This document provides a complete, no-nonsense guide to integrate with the Chicken Game backend.
-It covers both REST API and WebSocket communication.
+It now uses pure REST + short polling with `state_version` (WebSocket removed; legacy notes kept at the bottom for reference).

 **Target Audience:** Frontend developers, mobile developers, or anyone building a client for this game.